baltic-ironclad/leitha/extention/readme.md

 # Extention

-Click page action and button to activate script that will be send text of clicked element to console
+Click page action and button to activate script that will send text of clicked element to console